StevenBlack/vocab/million-dollar-words.md

 ### florid
 The word has two equally used meanings: "rosy or ruddy" and also "flowery or elaborate."
 The man with the florid complexion sitting behind the bar com-posed a poem in florid language about the woman he loves.
-Pronounced FLOOR-ID.

 ### floromancy